Recommended Global Medical Conferences

 Track 9: Veterinary Virology

 Veterinary virology is the branch of veterinary medicine.
 It is the study of viruses effecting animals is be they are wild or tamed animals.
 Research in virology and veterinary virology studies the pathogenicity, diagnostic, identification, epidemiology and immune responses to a range of viral pathogens.
-For example Japanese encephalitis virus, HIV, respiratory syncytial virus.
+For example Japanese Encephalitis virus, HIV, respiratory syncytial virus.
 Pestivirus infect only mammals, including members of the family Bovidae (cattle, sheep and goats) and the family Suidae (species of swine).

 Techniques used include diagnostic identification methods, flow cytometry, ELISA, epidemiology, PCR and transcriptomic and genomic technologies, including metagenomics, resequencing and genotyping cell separation, proteomics, and infection models.

-Track 10: Plant and Agriculture Virology
+Track 10: Fungal Virology

 Fungi are everywhere.
 There are approximately 1.5 million different species of fungi on Earth, but only about 300 of those are known to make people sick.
 Fungal diseases are often caused by fungi that are common in the environment.
 Most fungi are not dangerous, but some types can be harmful to health. viruses that infect fungi are called Mycoviruses .These Mycoviruses generally have double-stranded RNA genomes and isometric particles, but around 30% of these viruses have positive sense and single-stranded RNA genomes, so they are true Mycoviruses that they must have an capability to be transmitted.